Do you want to improve your child’s attention, executive functioning, processing speed, and working memory?

 1) At home, your child can be given adequate time to process information and think at his or her own processing speed.
 Working with your child at home can eliminate interference with the memory storage process that takes longer in a child with learning disabilities.

 2) You can implement Brain-Based Learning, Remediation, and Cognitive Enhancement programs that are designed to help kids with learning disabilities overcome some of their difficulties with maintaining attention, short-term memory, processing speed, planning, sequencing, and self-monitoring.

 Diagnoses that often accompany cognitive function difficulties are ADHD, ADD, Dyslexia, and Executive Dysfunction (or executive functioning disorder).
 While these disabilities are more pervasive on a child’s ability to function, there are brain training programs that help a child improve functioning in attention, memory, speed, organization skills, planning, sequencing, etc.

-The brain-based training programs are usually intense, but also afford noticeable results.
+The brain-based processing and working memory training programs are usually intense, but also afford noticeable results.
 Some programs are therapy-based requiring professional administration, and others can be used at home.